 Sailor and skimmer hat names were used interchangeably.
 In summer they were made of braided straw and formed a wide flat brim with shallow circle crown.
 The usual wide ribbons, bows, feathers and veils added interest to these sun hats.
 In the winter the shape remained but the materials turned to felt or velvet.

-Suiter hats looked like Victorian riding hats or men’s top hats with distinctive curled side brims and tall crown with flat top.
+Suiter hats looked like Victorian riding hats or men’s top hats with distinctive curled side brims and tall crowns with a flat top.
 They sat perched on top of the head and slightly forward onto the forehead.
-A ribbon band, large bows, tall feather(s) and veils added more drama.
+A ribbon band, large bows, tall feather(s), and veils added more drama.

 Similar to the bonnet and also borrowed from the recent past, the 1940s cloche hat was worn on the back crown with narrow brim.
 Its oval crown was much tighter and brim smaller than the bonnet.
 It was a youthful, dainty hat that was adopted most by girls and teens.